We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 If you find a booking cheaper on any other website, we'll refund you the difference.

 Hostels you'll love

 12 Million reviews from our community of travelers.

 Your booking is guaranteed and we don't charge any booking fees.

 Wonderful 4-star hotel in the colonial city of Antigua Guatemala, only 2 blks from central park, on the famous Arch St. We offer everything you need for a comfortable & enjoyable vacation...
 More...

 4-star hotel only footsteps from central park in a safe & tranquil location.
 Pool, sauna, free Wi-Fi & internet terminals, free coffee & bottled water, breakfast offered......
 More...

-Joles home is a place where purity of quietness of the rural area are convined with the amenities of a small community near Antigua Guatemala, which is listed as world heritage site and retains the ma...
+Joles home is a place where purity of quietness of the rural area are convined with the amenities of a small community near Antigua Guatemala, which is listed as world...
 More...